krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 <p align="center"> Figure 4-2 &nbsp; Memory address calculation for array elements </p>

-As observed in the above illustration, array indexing conventionally begins at $0$.
+As observed in Figure 4-2, array indexing conventionally begins at $0$.
 While this might appear counterintuitive, considering counting usually starts at $1$, within the address calculation formula, **an index is essentially an offset from the memory address**.
 For the first element's address, this offset is $0$, validating its index as $0$.

 Accessing elements in an array is highly efficient, allowing us to randomly access any element in $O(1)$ time.